China Visit Guide

 UNESCO World Heritage Site (2021) for its role as the maritime Silk Road's medieval emporium.
 Mosques, churches, Hindu temples, Buddhist monasteries — Marco Polo's 'Zaytun', the largest port in the world in the 13th century.

-The city's UNESCO listing in 2021 recognises 22 component sites that together document this maritime-emporium era: the Qingjing Mosque (founded 1009, the oldest surviving Arab-style mosque in China), the Kaiyuan Buddhist Temple complex (founded 686 CE, the city's largest temple), the Tianhou Temple (the canonical Mazu sea-goddess temple — Mazu's cult originated near Quanzhou), the Luoyang Bridge (1059 CE — the oldest stone-girder bridge in China), the Maritime Museum and the substantial collection of Manichaean and Christian gravestones, plus the surviving Hindu temple stones at the Kaiyuan site.
+The city's UNESCO listing in 2021 recognises 22 component sites that document this maritime-emporium era: the Qingjing Mosque (founded 1009 CE, the oldest surviving Arab-style mosque in China), the Kaiyuan Buddhist Temple complex (founded 686 CE, the city's largest temple with Indian-influenced carved column bases), the Tianhou Temple (the canonical Mazu sea-goddess shrine — the cult of Mazu originated in this Fujian coastal region), the Luoyang Bridge (1059 CE, the oldest stone-girder sea-crossing bridge in China), and the Cao'an Manichaean Temple — the only surviving Manichaean temple in the world, still lit by devotees.

 What to see